 As you know, most people have minimal symptoms.
 We have all recommended OTC meds for symptoms associated with Covid and we will be in daily contact with you to see how you are feeling.
 Should you develop symptoms requiring more aggressive treatment, Mount St John has over 40 ventilators, IV steroids and the physicians there have successfully treated many Covid patients.
 We can also arrange to have you air-evacuated to the US, however that is contingent on there being a hospital in the US with open ICU beds that can accept new patients.

-Am I required to be vaccinated to study on campus?
+Am I required to be fully vaccinated to study on campus?

-All students coming to campus will be required to be vaccinated for COVID -19.
-Exceptions will be made for medical situations only and require documentation.
+All students coming to campus will be required to be fully vaccinated for COVID -19.
 Students must follow any guidelines set down by the Antigua government, or AUACOM.
 Failure to do so will result in not being able to participate in the educational program.

 How often will COVID-19 testing be done?